Skip to main content

 First, bedrock often sits just 12-24 inches below the surface in parts of Georgetown.
 That depth isn't enough for a conventional gravity drain field, which needs at least 48 inches of soil.
 Mound systems, aerobic treatment units, and drip irrigation systems are common alternatives throughout the area.

 Second, karst fractures can channel untreated wastewater directly into the groundwater supply if a system fails.
-Susan Parten, PE, of Community Environmental Services, notes in her Hill Country Alliance study that Edwards Aquifer species are "quite vulnerable to even very low concentrations of contaminants from wastewater."
 That's why Williamson County and TCEQ take septic permitting seriously here, especially on properties within or near the Edwards Aquifer recharge zone.
 If your property falls in a recharge area, you may need a Water Pollution Abatement Plan on top of standard permitting.

 The eastern edges of Georgetown, moving toward Hutto and Taylor, transition to Blackland Prairie clay.
 These soils drain slowly (often under 1 inch per hour) and expand and contract with moisture, which puts mechanical stress on tank walls and pipes.
 Properties in this transition zone face different challenges than those on pure limestone, but both typically require alternative system designs.